-Bond revoked for businessman accused of killing employee
+Bond revoked for white businessman accused of killing Black employee

 OKLAHOMA CITY (AP) — An Oklahoma judge on Friday revoked the bond of a white local businessman accused of killing a Black man who worked for him after a prosecutor said the businessman was spotted in a bank drive-thru and visited a local Waffle House in violation of his bond conditions.

-Logan County Judge Susan Worthington ordered Daniel Triplett, 67, and returned to the Logan County Detention Center.
+Logan County Judge Susan Worthington ordered Daniel Triplett, 67, returned to the Logan County Detention Center.

 Triplett faces charges of first-degree murder and desecration of a corpse after the body of 51-year-old Brent Mack was found buried beneath a septic tank on a Logan County property.
 Triplett is the owner of Triplett Backhoe LLC, a Guthrie company that installs septic systems and storm shelters, according to the company’s website.

-Note: This story has been corrected to indicate prosecutors allege the businessman visited a Waffle House but was not spotted there.